RedisLabs/gkemarketplace/README.md

 # Upgrading the version

-When a few version of the Redis Operator comes out, you will want to upgrade the version.
+When a new version of the Redis Operator comes out, you will want to upgrade the version.

-1. Upgrade `OP_VERSION=5.4.6-1186` in `Makefile`.
+# Upgrade `OP_VERSION=5.4.6-1186` in `Makefile`.
+# Push
-2. Increment `Makefile:TAG ?= $VERSION` in `Makefile`.
+# Increment `Makefile:TAG ?= $VERSION` in `Makefile`.
 This will increment  the version of both this Marketplace package and the UBB image that provides the sidecar.
+# In repo for `ubbagent` (`https://github.com/RedisLabs/ubbagent.git`), set `TAG` env variable to new version, e.g. 1.15, then
+   `docker build -t gcr.io/proven-reality-226706/redislabs/ubbagent:$TAG .`
+   `docker push gcr.io/proven-reality-226706/redislabs/ubbagent:$TAG`

-3. `make -B app/build`  (where `-B` forces the build even if no change is detected).
+4. Back in `gkemarketplace` `make -B app/build`  (where `-B` forces the build even if no change is detected).
    * This builds the image and pushes it to gcr.io

 (`cloudbuild.yaml` allows building this in Cloud Buld instead of `make`.
 It is not yet in active use, pending permissions for triggers and adoption of a process. )